 Do take the time to personalize your shop, with a logo and banner.
 Also, create an ‘About You’ page, and include your shipping guidelines and any FAQs you may want to add.
 Having a photo of yourself as the shop owner can also be valuable in providing a human face to your business.

 Listing and marketing your products

 Much has already been written about how to craft the perfect listing.
 For instance, you will want to be sure that you are taking top-notch photos of your products.
 You will also want to think of useful keywords that increase the likelihood that your products will be found in the first place.
 What may be even more helpful is to check the stats on each of your products after they have been listed for a few days to see how much traffic they are generating.
 If you feel a product isn’t performing as well as you’d like, you can tweak the keywords, the description or the images to help it stand out more.

 You will want to make sure as many of your listings are selling as possible.
-Keep in mind that you will be charged a listing fee whether or not the listed item sells within the four-month window.
+Keep in mind that you will be charged a listing fee whether the listed item sells within the four-month window.
 At the end of those four months, you will be charged the listing fee of $0.20 for each listing unless you cancel auto-renewals.

 Using the power of Etsy’s built-in community can also help you improve your business.
 Find an Etsy team with like-minded sellers or post on the forums.
 You never know what customers you may attract from these sorts of interactions.

 Once you’ve managed to make some sales and attract a small (but growing) base of returning customers, it may be time to think about how to make the next big leap into your own e-commerce site.